danielyaa5/puml-for-markdown/README.md

 ## Simple CLI Usage
 Just run `puml-for-markdown` in any directory where you have markdown files and it will render links to PlantUML files in markdown comments.
+The best part about this is that it requires no build files, you don't even need to store puml images in your repo.
+Also the embedded diagrams can link to other diagrams.
 [PlantUML](https://plantuml.com) files allow you to create diagrams that are defined using a simple and intuitive language.
 By default the entire directory is recursively searched, automatically ignoring anything in the gitignore file.
-The best part about this is that it requires no build files, you don't even need to store puml images in your repo.

 ## Examples
 The following examples are of a project I worked on, **yellow components will link you to another diagram**.
 Obviously the